Ann Fienup-Riordan: Works

+Exhibitions

-ExhibitionsAgayuliyararput (Our Way of Making Prayer): The Living Tradition of Yup'ik Masks.
+Agayuliyararput (Our Way of Making Prayer): The Living Tradition of Yup'ik Masks.
 The exhibit opened in 1996 in Toksook Bay and at the Yupiit Piciryarait Museum in Bethel, and then moved to the Anchorage Museum of History and Art, Anchorage.
 It also traveled to the University of Alaska Museum, Fairbanks, and Alaska State Museum, Juneau, the National Museum of the American Indian, New York, Smithsonian's National Museum of Natural History, Washington, D.C., and ending at the Seattle (Wash.)
 Art Museum in 1998.